taskless/taskless/README.md

 Taskless makes it effortless to reuse your existing Jamstack for asynchronous job queues.
 It includes a set of client libraries that make it incredibly easy to queue and respond to tasks and a rich management console for everything from alerting to monitoring.

-[Click here to view the Taskless Community Guidelines](https://taskless.io/guidelines).
 Thank you for helping keep the Taskless community open and welcoming!

 ## 📚 Documentation